 maintain a current UNTWISE Autism Endorsement.

 The contracted provider receives authorization for the Autism Premium through a service authorization.
-The service authorization for the Autism Premium for Supported Employment Autism 1 B must be issued when the service authorization for Benchmark 1B is issued.
-A premium that is agreed on for Supported Employment Autism Benchmark 6 or for Bundled Job Placement Benchmark C is noted on the service authorization in the special instructions section.
-The service authorization for the premium must be issued at the time that the benchmark (1B Supportive Employment, 6 Closure, and/or C Bundled Job Placement, as applicable) is reached.
+The service authorization for the Autism Premium for:

+Bundled Job Placement must be received when the service authorization for Bundled Job Placement Benchmark A is received;

+Nonbundled Job Placement must be received when the service authorization for the base service is received; and

+Supported Employment:

+Benchmark 1B must be received when the service authorization for Benchmark 1A is received

+Benchmarks 2-6, must be received when the service authorization for Benchmark 2 is received.

 The referral and/or service authorization identifies the categories in which the customer may need intervention to remove barriers related to the customer's diagnosis of autism spectrum disorder or social communication disorder.

 …

-The VR1882, Autism Service Premium Report, must be submitted each time a deliverable is submitted (such as a report on the achievement of Job Placement benchmarks A, B, and C or a report on Job Skills training.
+The VR1882, Autism Service Premium Report, must be submitted each time a deliverable is submitted (such as a report on the achievement of Bundled Job Placement Benchmarks A, B, and C or a report on Job Skills training).

+The Autism Premium is paid only after all outcomes have been achieved and approved by the VR counselor for Bundled Job Placement Benchmark C or Supported Employment Benchmarks 1B and/or 6.

 20.3.3 Outcomes Required for Payment

 The services provider is eligible for an Autism Premium when:

-the VR counselor confirms and approves that the customer has achieved all outcomes required for the base service, as outlined in the corresponding chapter of the VR-SFP manual); and
+the VR counselor confirms and approves the customer has achieved all outcomes required for the base service, as outlined in the corresponding chapter of the VR-SFP manual; and

-the staff member of an UNTWISE autism–endorsed provider documents in descriptive terms all information required on VR1882, Autism Service Premium Report, and on the service authorization.
+the staff member providing the base service meets both the qualification for the base service and maintains a current Autism Endorsement.

 VRS does not pay for fees related to excused or unexcused absences or holidays.